guillaumebrunerie/ultimate-js-mode/README.md

 for an ultimate major mode that supports all of those variants of Javascript simultaneously.

-I suggest you combine it with LSP mode for a more complete developer experience.
+I suggest you combine it with LSP mode (or maybe eglot) for a more complete developer experience.
+You may also be interested in my `init.el` and my theme, which you can find at `github.com/guillaumebrunerie/dotfiles`.

 It provides:
 - syntax highlighting, based on tree-sitter with customized grammars and highlighting queries as there are quite a few imperfections in the existing ones
-- indentation, *not* based on tree-sitter (see below) but on js-mode, tweaked to work for Typescript/TSX as well
+- indentation, *not* based on tree-sitter (see below) but on js-mode, tweaked to work in a satisfactory way for Typescript/TSX as well
 - electricity for JSX/TSX tags (inspired by RJSX-mode)
 - syntax-aware electricity for parentheses: when placing an opening parenthesis, it places the closing parenthesis at the end of the subtree starting at point.